-Those who do not meet this requirement may appeal to the program director to enter on a probationary basis.
-A pastoral reference and faculty interview will be required. - A 2-3-page essay in which prospective students describe their current ministry context and Kingdom engagement and how they expect to use the competencies developed through the MTM program.
+Applicants who do not meet this requirement may appeal to the program director to enter on a probationary basis.
+References and a faculty interview may be required. - A 500- to 700-word essay in which prospective students describe their current service, leadership, or ministry context and how they expect to use the competencies developed through the master's degree program.